Help Us Work Smarter Beneath the Surface - Donate today!

 Unfortunately, no. The DNR’s ROV is in high demand and can only be operated by DNR personnel.
 They do not lend the unit to local associations.

-By owning our own ROV, we’ll be able to respond quickly — when and where it’s needed most — without waiting for state equipment availability.
+By owning our own ROV, we are able to respond quickly — when and where it’s needed most — without waiting for state equipment availability.

 -

 Our priority is the Whitefish Chain.
-Just like the DNR, we don’t plan to lend the ROV out.
+Just like the DNR, we are not lending the ROV out at this time.
 However, if future capacity allows, we may consider supporting nearby lakes with both the ROV and trained operators.

 Help Us Protect the Lakes We Love